-French Side of the Crossing-Point
+On the French Side of the Crossing-Point

 As the day began on 7 November, the front lines were just forward of the village of Buironfosse, a short distance south-west of the town of La Capelle, still held by the Germans but against which the French were due to resume their advance at 6:00 am.
-2 The delegation’s crossing-point on the road would be where the front lines happened to be when it arrived.
+The delegation’s crossing-point on the road would be where the front lines happened to be when it arrived.

 Arrangements for the armistice delegation

 At the same time, Foch’s Allied Commanders (General Philippe Pétain, Field Marshal Douglas Haig, General John Pershing and Albert I, King of the Belgians) were told by encoded telegram that if German armistice delegates appeared at their front lines asking to be taken to Marshal Foch, they were to be held there pending instructions from Senlis.
-3
+1 [ENDNOTES]

-The armistice delegation failed to arrive.
-While the French were making these preparations to meet them, the delegates were about 200 kilometres away in Spa, at Supreme Command Headquarters in the Hotel Britannique.
+The armistice delegates failed to arrive.
+While the French were making these preparations to meet them, they were about 200 kilometres away in Spa, at Supreme Command Headquarters in the Hotel Britannique.
 It would be a few more hours before they left from there for the designated road.
 At 8:30 am, Captain Lhuillier ordered Hengy to hold his positions, not to advance further for the time being, but to send out reconnaissance patrols and report back.
 6

 Misinformation about the German armistice delegation was thus circulating around French units in the La Capelle area well before 8 o’clock in the morning of 7 November, and forward units around the La Capelle road had already been placed on alert.